 5. First aid/preparedness.
 I have a ’10 essentials’ kit plus enough first aid to clean and cover most small wounds – most importantly, I have it in a 1 Liter Ultra-Sil® Dry Sack – which keeps the items dry and organized.

 6. Clothing.
 Everyone has their own preferences here – some common elements are layering, having one ‘dry’ set and one ‘wet’ set of clothes, and making sure that you have gloves and an insulated hat for evenings/sudden weather changes.
 I’ll leave the details to you.
 But – one thing I would suggest: pack your clothes in dry sacks.
 It will keep them dry (obviously), and make it simple to pack and unpack your backpack (even if it’s raining), and to keep order.
 I still use UltraSil® Dry Sacks for storing clothes, although I’ve become seduced by how easy it is to slide eVac Dry Sacks into a pack – the excess air just smooshes out.
+Make sure your shell clothing is waterproofed before you set out – a product such as Grangers Clothing Repel is ideal for this.

 And that’s about it.